opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

     "efSearch": [32, 64, 128, 256]
 }
 ```
-For each HNSW configuration, we record query throughput and recall@10, which compares the top 10 nearest neighbors to the ground-truth top 10 neighbors based on exact KNN search.
+For these experiments, we used OpenSearch 2.15 cluster with 3 master nodes and 6 dataset nodes of r6g.4xlarge.search instances.
+For evaluating the test vectors, we used batch size of 100.
+For each HNSW configuration, we record query throughput and recall@10.
 Now we are ready to introduce the algorithm to learn the portfolio.

 ### Method

-Selecting an HNSW configuration is fundamentally a multi-objective optimization problem.
 To represent different trade-offs between recall and throughput, we use a simple linearization, assigning weights in [0, 1] to recall and throughput.
 Given a weighting, we find the configuration maximizing the linearized object in the following 4 steps:

-1. For every dataset, apply min-max scaling on the recall and throughput across all the configurations.
+1. For every dataset, apply min-max scaling on the recall and throughput across all the configurations, so that the scaled recalls and throughputs are comparable across datasets.
 2. For all the configurations within a dataset, combine the normalized recall and throughput with the given weights on recall and throughput, forming a new weighted metric.
 3. For every configuration, compute average weighted metric across datasets.
 4. Return the configuration that maximize the average weight metric.